-- Requested service prior to January 1, 2020; - Placed on the AAW priority 1 interest list prior to January 1, 2020; - Not receiving ongoing state funded or state and Federally funded long-term support services (e.g., Medicaid HCBS Waiver supports; ICF/ID; nursing facility; services in a state hospital; Community Residential Rehabilitation Services; services in a Long-Term Structured Residence; Residential Treatment Facility; and extended acute care for people with serious mental illness); - · Aged 18 or older; and - Meet LOC requirements.
+- Requested service prior to January 1, 2020; - Placed on the AAW priority 1 interest list prior to January 1, 2020; - Not receiving Medicaid HCBS Waiver supports; - Aged 18 or older; and - Meet LOC requirements.

 If waiver capacity is not available, individuals that meet the above criteria will be placed on a waiting list until capacity is available.
 When waiver capacity becomes available, based on date of initial date of placement on the interest list, they will be offered the choice to enroll in the waiver by receiving an application based on two prioritization criteria: geographic distribution and date and time of requests for service.